-As one element of our public awareness campaign, NatCapLyme created a new series of highly acclaimed educational print materials on Lyme and tick-borne diseases.
-The collection includes seven brochures, a wallet-size tick identification card, and an informational poster.
+As one element of our public awareness campaign, NatCapLyme created a new series of highly acclaimed educational print materials on Lyme and tick-borne diseases, including our trademarked Tick Busters series for children.
+The collection includes nine brochures, a wallet-size tick identification card, an informational poster, a storybook for children, a library rack card, and a coloring book.
 One brochure is in Spanish and is intended to reach individuals, such as landscapers, whose employment places them at a higher risk for encounters with ticks.
 All materials are distributed free of charge to the public and are being circulated by health departments, schools, civic associations, and government agencies across the country.
 On average, more than 250,000 pieces of literature are distributed each year.

 NatCapLyme participated as a panel member on numerous Virginia and Maryland Task Forces, which focused on Lyme and tick-borne diseases.
 One of the Virginia task forces held public hearings to gather important information about the accuracy of diagnostic tools and the efficacy of treatment.
 During these public forums, scores of residents testified about the detrimental impacts of Lyme disease and the problems of finding prompt diagnosis and treatment.
 NatCapLyme also partnered with Maryland’s Montgomery County Health Department on a Lyme and tick-borne disease campaign.